Rent and service charge

 • Advise the benefits department of any change in your circumstances quickly.

 Paying your rent is very important.
 If you do fall into difficulty please do not ignore the problem as it will not go away and will only get worse unless you seek our help.
-If you do need help, please contact Sean Cogan our Income Management Officer or call him on 0207 625 1818 option 3.
+If you do need help, please email our Income Management Officer, Sean Cogan, here or call him on 0207 625 1818 option 3.

 View on Facebook